What is Miradore?

 - Ask the device user to perform a self-service enrollment at: https://login.online.miradore.com/enroll (admin needs to provide a company PIN)

 - Navigate to the Infrastructure diagram in Miradore and export an MDM profile to enroll macOS devices.
-The profile must be opened and installed in the target devices.
+The profile must be opened and installed on the target devices.

 For more information, please see the article About device enrollment methods.